P-W-T/Simple-Diffuser/README.md

 - Nichol, A. Q., & Dhariwal, P. (2021, July).
 Improved denoising diffusion probabilistic models.
 In International Conference on Machine Learning (pp. 8162-8171).
 PMLR.
 - Ho, J., & Salimans, T. (2022).
 Classifier-free diffusion guidance. arXiv preprint arXiv:2207.12598.-

+## Future perspectives
+I would like to make further improvements and additions.
+One of the things I would like to do is perform benchmarking on the different diffusion implementations in this repository.
+I also plan to use more intricate datasets and add additional imrpovements on the diffusion technique.

+## Comments or issues
+Please let me know if you have any issues or comments.